Generative pre-trained transformer: History

 On June 11, 2018, OpenAI researchers and engineers published a paper called "Improving Language Understanding by Generative Pre-Training", which introduced GPT-1, the first GPT model.
 It was designed as a transformer-based large language model that used generative pre-training (GP) on BookCorpus, a diverse text corpus, followed by discriminative fine-tuning to focus on specific language tasks.
 This semi-supervised approach was seen as a breakthrough.
+GPT models use only the decoder part of the transformer architecture, pre-trained to predict the next token in a sequence.
 Previously, the best-performing neural models in natural language processing (NLP) had commonly employed supervised learning from large amounts of manually labeled data – training a large language model with this approach would have been prohibitively expensive and time-consuming.

 On February 14, 2019, OpenAI introduced GPT-2, a larger model that could generate coherent text.
 Created as a direct scale-up of its predecessor, it had both its parameter count and dataset size increased by a factor of 10.
 GPT-2 has 1.5 billion parameters and was trained on WebText, a 40-gigabyte dataset of 8 million web pages.
 Citing risks of malicious use, OpenAI opted for a "staged release", initially publishing smaller versions of the model before releasing the full 1.5-billion-parameter model in November.

 On February 10, 2020, Microsoft introduced its Turing Natural Language Generation, which it claimed was the "largest language model ever published at 17 billion parameters."
 The model outperformed all previous language models at a variety of tasks, including summarizing texts and answering questions.